ovh/the-bastion/doc/sphinx/administration/configuration/osh-backup-acl-keys_conf.rst

 :Default: ``(none)``

 This passphrase should be able to unlock the SIGNING_KEY defined above.
-As a side note, please ensure this configuration file only readable by root (0640), to protect this passphrase.
+Please ensure this configuration file only readable by root (0640), to protect this passphrase.
 As a security measure, the script will refuse to read the configuration otherwise.

 Remote backup
 -------------